ideawu/ssdb/api/cpp/README.md

     cd api/cpp
     make

-The shell commands above will compile the C++ API codes, and generate a `libssdb.a` file.
+The shell commands above will compile the C++ API codes, and generate a `libssdb-client.a` file.

 ## Sample code